Will Bruin: College career

-Professional career
+Club career

 Houston Dynamo

 Bruin was selected by the Houston Dynamo with the 11th overall pick of the 2011 MLS SuperDraft.
 He made his professional debut on March 19, 2011, in Houston's first game of the 2011 MLS season, a 1–0 loss to the Philadelphia Union.
-On April 10, Bruin scored his first professional goal against the Vancouver Whitecaps to seal a 3–1 victory.
+On April 10, Bruin scored his first professional goal against Vancouver Whitecaps FC to seal a 3–1 victory.
 Bruin netted his first professional hat-trick in a 4–1 win against D.C.
 United on April 29.
 On July 30, he suffered a knee injury during a 3–1 win over the Seattle Sounders FC, causing him to miss over 5 weeks.
 He ended the regular season with 25 appearances, 5 goals, and 1 assist, helping the Dynamo finish 2nd in the Eastern Conference and qualify for the playoffs.
 Bruin made 3 substitute appearances in the playoffs as Houston reached MLS Cup 2011, where they lost 1–0 to the LA Galaxy, with Bruin not appearing in the match.

 On April 15, Bruin scored his first goal of the season in a 1–1 draw with the Chicago Fire.
 He scored in the 73rd and 90th minutes on June 20 to give Houston a 3–3 draw with Toronto FC.
 Bruin ended the MLS regular season with 12 goals and 4 assists from 32 appearances to help Houston qualify for the playoffs.
 In the opening round of the playoffs, Bruin scored twice to give the Dynamo a 2–1 win over Chicago.
 He had a goal and an assist in Houston's next game, a 2–0 win over Sporting Kansas City in leg 1 of the Eastern Conference semifinals.
 Bruin and the Dynamo would lose the second leg 1–0, but advanced 2–1 on aggregate.
 In the first leg of the Conference finals, Bruin scored once in a 3–1 win over D.C.
 United.
 Houston and Bruin drew leg 2 to advance to MLS Cup 2012.
 Bruin played the full 90 minutes in MLS Cup as Houston lost to the Galaxy for the second straight season, this time by a score of 3–1.
 During the season, Bruin also made 2 appearances in the group stage for the 2012–13 CONCACAF Champions League.